 Seven Seas Navigator Leaving Regent Seven Seas

-Luxury cruise line Regent Seven Seas announced last month that their much-loved ship, Seven Seas Navigator will leave The World’s Most Luxurious Fleet on October 14, 2026.
+Luxury cruise line Regent Seven Seas announced this month that their much-loved ship, Seven Seas Navigator will leave The World’s Most Luxurious Fleet at the end of 2026.

 Built in 1999, and renowned for its all-suite accommodations, highly personalised service, and deluxe amenities, Seven Seas Navigator has provided a home-away-from-home to countless Regent guests, creating lifelong memories in all corners of the globe.

-However, Seven Seas Navigator is not bowing out of the cruising scene entirely.
-Following a multimillion-dollar renovation, she will continue to sail the ocean as the first ship of the Crescent Seas fleet - an exclusive new brand launched by luxury real estate developer Crescent Heights - which plans to offer luxury residences at sea.
+Fans will be pleased to hear that Seven Seas Navigator is not bowing out of the cruising scene entirely.
+Following a dry dock renovation, she will continue to sail the ocean as the part of the Avora Residences' fleet, on a nine-year charter.
+She will be renamed 'Avora Lumina', taking her place as the flagship of a brand dedicated to providing luxurious residences at sea.

 The future remains bright for Regent Seven Seas, and travellers have plenty to look forward to with two Prestige-Class newbuilds scheduled to join the fleet in 2026 and 2030 respectively.

-“We have never been more excited about the future of the Regent Seven Seas Cruises brand,” the statement continued, noting that the new vessels bring “even more opportunities to see the world.”
+“We have never been more excited about the future of the Regent Seven Seas Cruises brand,” a spokesperson for the line stated, noting that the new vessels bring “even more opportunities to see the world.”

 According to Fincantieri, 2026’s Seven Seas Prestige will accommodate up to 850 guests in 434 suites, giving it one of the highest guest-to-space ratios in the industry.